swisschain/Lykke-HftApi-Docs/source/includes/_private-stream.md

 **Streaming API** is available only when working with the **gRPC protocol**.
 In the RestAPI protocol, streaming APIs are not available.

-Private **Streaming API** allows you to receive your API account data live.
+Private **Streaming API** allows you to receive your live API account data.

 ## Follow the current balance